 - If you have a cataract, the eye's lens becomes cloudy

-- This happens gradually over a long period of time
+- This may happen gradually over a long period of time or quickly, depending upon the type of cataract

-- Your vision will become blurry as the cataract develops, until the whole of the lens is cloudy
+- Your vision will become blurry as the cataract develops, until the whole of the lens is cloudy, and you may have problems with haze or glare around lights

 - Cataracts can happen at any age but usually develop as you get older